Fandom: Origins of fandom

 The furry fandom refers to the fandom for fictional anthropomorphic animal characters with human personalities and characteristics.
 The concept of the furry originated at a science fiction convention in 1980, when a drawing of a character from Steve Gallacci's Albedo Anthropomorphics initiated a discussion of anthropomorphic characters in science fiction novels, which in turn initiated a discussion group that met at science fiction and comics conventions.
+Many furries create fursonas as personalized animal characters representing themselves.
+According to a 2020 survey in The New Science of Narcissism, 95% of furries have a fursona.